How to Buy Land with Little Money Down? How Do You Buy Land with No Money and Bad Credit?

 If everything looks good, you can expect the following procedure (though it will vary slightly based on what company or person you’re buying land from):

-The seller should now help you setup automatic monthly payments.
-There are a couple different payment processors that can be used, like GeekPay, Heartland, Stripe.
+- The seller should now help you set up automatic monthly payments.
+There are a couple of different payment processors that can be used, like GeekPay, Heartland, Stripe.
 The first payment is likely due approximately 30 days from signing.

 Your Bottom Line on How to Buy Land with Little Money